MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

 \end{equation}

 The research of VRP is also highly application-driven.
-@caceres-cruz_richvehiclerouting_2014 listed a rich set of variances including split-delivery VRP, heterogenerous fleet VRP, multiple depots VRP, etc. These problems usually solve more real-world applications by considering more constraints. @berhan_stochasticvehiclerouting_2014 reviewed several stochastic VRP problems that some of decision variable is stochastic like custom demand, capacity of vehicle, or service time. @mor_vehicleroutingproblems_2020 consider a class of VRP that the decision maker must consider the departure time of depot.
-The development of transportation technology arose the interest of the research community. @juan_electricvehicleslogistics_2016,
+@caceres-cruzRichVehicleRouting2014 listed a rich set of variances including split-delivery VRP, heterogenerous fleet VRP, multiple depots VRP, etc. These problems usually solve more real-world applications by considering more constraints. @berhanStochasticVehicleRouting2014 reviewed several stochastic VRP problems that some of decision variable is stochastic like custom demand, capacity of vehicle, or service time. @morVehicleRoutingProblems2020 consider a class of VRP that the decision maker must consider the departure time of depot.
+The development of transportation technology arose the interest of the research community. @juanElectricVehiclesLogistics2016,
-@montoya_electricvehiclerouting_ and @erdelic_surveyelectricvehicle_2019 survey
-a set of VRP variance Electrinic Vehicles(EV).
+@montoyaElectricVehicleRouting and @erdelicSurveyElectricVehicle2019 survey a set of VRP variance Electrinic Vehicles(EV).
 A core concern of EV is the technology of recharging, including battery switching vehicles, vehicles need to be charged by charging station and different charging network.
 They also interested on how EV could help reduce pollution and carbon emission.

-The heuristics of VRP can be divided into two classes: the constructive heuristics and improvement heuristics [@laporte_chapterheuristicsvehicle_2014,
+The heuristics of VRP can be divided into two classes: the constructive heuristics and improvement heuristics [@laporteChapterHeuristicsVehicle2014,
-@cordeau_guidevehiclerouting_2002].
+@cordeauGuideVehicleRouting2002].
 The Clarke and Wright savings heuristics is one of the most classical constructive heuristics [@clarkeSchedulingVehiclesCentral1964].
-This method initializes the solution by construct back and forth routes, then iteratively merge the routes that could save most distance. @lin_computersolutionstraveling_1965 purposed a classical improvement method to solve TSP by iteratively remove and replace $\lambda$ edges in the solution that could improve the solution most, until no futher improvement could be found. @lin_effectiveheuristicalgorithm_1973 improved this method later to allow dynamic $\lambda$.
+This method initializes the solution by construct back and forth routes, then iteratively merge the routes that could save most distance. @linComputerSolutionsTraveling1965 purposed a classical improvement method to solve TSP by iteratively remove and replace $\lambda$ edges in the solution that could improve the solution most, until no futher improvement could be found. @linEffectiveHeuristicAlgorithm1973 improved this method later to allow dynamic $\lambda$.

 Metaheuristcs of VRP can be roughtly classified as local search methods and